 - 1) Borrower(s) shall occupy the property as a principal residence within sixty (60) days after loan closing - 2) Mortgagors, a spouse, and titleholders must be first-time homebuyers, certain military veterans, or purchasing subject property in targeted census tracts. - (a.)
 Veterans Exception: The borrower is a veteran who purchases a home using the proceeds under a one-time exception allowance.
-The veteran cannot own another home at time of closing of the mortgage.

-A veteran is defined as a person who served 181 consecutive days in active duty of the United States Armed Forces or Reserves and who was discharged or released under conditions other than dishonorable.
+The veteran cannot own another home at time of closing of the mortgage. - A veteran is defined as a person who served 181 consecutive days in active duty of the United States Armed Forces or Reserves and who was discharged or released under conditions other than dishonorable.
 The application for financing must occur before the 25th anniversary of the last date on which the veteran left active service.
-A DD214 showing an honorable discharge is the required documentation for eligibility.

-- (b.)
-Targeted Census Tracts: Borrowers purchasing a home located in a targeted Census Tract (Tract listed in the MCC section on our website) do not have to be FTHB.
-They cannot own any other property at the time of closing. - (c.)
+A DD214 showing an honorable discharge is the required documentation for eligibility. - (b.)
+Targeted Census Tracts: Borrowers purchasing a home located in a targeted Census Tract (Census Tracts listed on our website) do not have to be FTHB.
+They cannot own any other property at the time of closing.

+- (c.)
 Ownership of a mobile or manufactured home (new or existing) not on a permanent foundation, and titled as personal property does not automatically exclude the applicant from obtaining the NC 1st Home Advantage Mortgage.
-The lender must show proof that the previous residence was not on a permanent foundation and was not classified as real estate.
+The lender must show proof that the previous residence was not on a permanent foundation and was not classified as real estate. - (d.)

-- (d.)
 Ownership of rental property, or a 2nd home, or timeshare, may be allowed if the borrower has not occupied the property as a primary residence within the last three years.
-The borrower may have to furnish a verifiable rental address for the most recent three-year period. - (e.)
-Retained ownership in a property owned jointly with another person (as in a separation or divorce) may be allowed as long as the borrower has not occupied the property as a primary residence within the last three years.
-The borrower may have to furnish a verifiable rental address for the most recent 3-year period or other acceptable proof.
-This applies also if credit report indicates that borrower(s) had a prior mortgage or property interest at any time. - 3) Co-signors or non-occupying borrowers not allowed. - 4) Citizens, permanent legal residents, and non-permanent legal residents of the United States are eligible for NC Home Advantage Mortgage or NC 1st Home Advantage Mortgage if they meet all residency requirements applicable to their lender and loan type (i.e., conventional, FHA, VA, USDA).
+The borrower will have to furnish a verifiable rental address for the most recent three-year period. - (e.)
+Retained ownership in a property owned jointly with another person (in a separation or divorce) may be allowed as long as the borrower has not occupied the property as a primary residence within the last three years or had a marital interest.
+The borrower will have to furnish a verifiable rental address for the most recent 3-year period or other acceptable proof.
+This applies also if credit report indicates that borrower(s) had a prior mortgage or property interest at any time. - (f.)
+A separated spouse who has not taken conveyance in a property owned by their spouse prior to marriage or joined in a Deed of Trust during that marriage may still be considered a FTHB.
+Lender must provide copy of Deed of Trust and most recent tax card for the marital home to show no ownership.
+Section 1 of the 1003 must indicate "Separated" or "Unmarried" under Marital Status, as appropriate.
+Separated borrowers must provide a Free-Trader Agreement and a signed Letter of Explanation (indicating date married and date separated). - 3) Co-signors or non-occupying borrowers not allowed. - 4) U.S. citizens and lawful permanent residents of the United States are eligible for NC Home Advantage Mortgage or NC 1st Home Advantage Mortgage if they meet all residency requirements applicable to their lender and loan type (i.e., conventional, FHA, VA, USDA).
 Due diligence for confirming citizenship and/or residency status and compliance with federal and other requirements for mortgage loan financing for borrowers is the responsibility of the lender. - 5) Pre-purchase education is required for first-time homebuyers.
 Certificate is valid for 1-year.
 Must meet the underlying loan-type guidelines.